 Set the WP_DEBUG constant to true in your wp-config.php file to see all errors, warnings, and notes generated by the website during execution.
 This will assist you in locating any problems.

-If your install is stuck at “restoring X% files”, “restoring database’ or “activating mu-plugins”
+If your install is stuck at “restoring X% files,” “restoring database,” or “activating mu-plugins”

-At this point, your website should be successfully migrated.
+Your website should now be successfully migrated.